pamapa/callblocker/README.md

   - number has to be in whitelist, all other numbers are blocked
 - different kind of ways to verify incoming calls
   - support of online spam check sites, for spam verification
-  - self maintained offline blacklist
+  - user maintained offline blacklist
   - extern maintained offline blacklists (downloaded from the Internet and stored offline)
 - support of online lookup sites, to find out who is calling
-- import your addressbook as whitelist or blacklist
+- import your addressbook as whitelist or blacklist and caller lookup
 - nice web interface

+## Hardware
+Supported (tested) server host systems
+- Raspberry Pi (running raspbian/jessie)

-Supported VoIP systems (tested):
+Supported (tested) VoIP systems
 - Fritzbox 7390

-Supported analog modems (tested):
+Supported (tested) analog modems
 - USRobotics 5637